KouOuchi/ObjectGenoise/README.md

 # ObjectGenoise

 ObjectGenoise is a ORM, database middle ware and C++/.Net library.
-  - Pseudo dynamic class definition.
-Its serialize and deserialize.
-  - Composite and Relation Class Association are supported.

 ## Technical Overview

 ### ObjectGenoise has 2 features:
-- schema : `schema' means a definition like a class.
+- schema : `schema' means a definition of class.
-- session : `session' means an instance.
+- session : `session' means an instance of class.
 ```
    features
        | Schema                | Session